NikSWE/acm-icpc-analytics/README.md

 To deploy the project, you need to authenticate with `gcloud` first.
 After that, create a new project either through the CLI or the console UI.
 Also, make sure to edit the location of the CSV files in the `etl_gh_to_gcs.py` file.

-Next, create a `terraform.tfvars` file and add values for all the variables mentioned in `variables.tf`.
+Next, navigate to the `infra` working directory and create a `terraform.tfvars` file.
+Add values for all the variables mentioned in `variables.tf`.
 Here is the template you can edit:

 ```terraform
 project_id = ""